narajaon/onestatus/README.md

 *Disclaimer*: this is still a very early stage project, feel free to submit a PR if you want to contribute

 # Motivation
-OneStatus is an interface which enables your (neo)vim to send commands to your tmux.
+OneStatus is an interface which enables your (neo)vim to send commands to your tmux.<br>
 One of my goal with it was to get rid of vim's redundant statusline and instead use tmux's.

 Much better !